R.P.N., Dip. IGC, Cert. B. Ther., MIAHIP.

 If you or someone you love is currently in need of some extra support, Mariah would be honored to be a part of your growth and change moving forward.

-Dr. Lucy Smith is qualified as a Clinical Psychologist and dual trained as a Psychotherapist with experience in psychodynamic and integrative psychotherapy.
-She has extensive experience working in HSE services, including both Adult Mental Health and Child and Adolescent Mental Health (CAMHS), as well as University Primary Care Mental Health Care Services.
-She is, therefore, familiar with difficulties presenting from across the lifespan as well as a range of mental health problems.
-She has previously worked with the National Counselling Service and currently serves as Chair of the board of Rape Crisis Midwest, and so is sensitive to thinking about, and working psychotherapeutically with, experiences of a traumatic nature.
-Dr Smith has conducted research in areas relevant to human development, gender identity, mental-health stigma, and emotional understanding.
+Dr. Lucy Smith is a qualified Clinical Psychologist and a qualified Psychotherapist.
+She has worked in both Child and Adult Mental Health Services within the HSE, and is currently Head of Service at a University Primary Care Mental Health Service.
+She is, therefore, familiar with difficulties presenting from across the lifespan as well as a range difficulties for which people seek therapy.
+She has previously worked with the National Counselling Service and is on the board of Rape Crisis Midwest, and so is sensitive to thinking about, and working psychotherapeutically with, experiences of a traumatic nature.
+Dr Smith has conducted research in areas relevant to human development, identity, mental-health stigma, and emotional understanding.

 Dr Smith holds a BSc in Psychology, an MSc in Applied Psychology, a Ph.D. by research in Psychology, and a Doctorate in Clinical Psychology.
 She has also completed a four year professional Advanced Diploma in Integrative Psychotherapy.
-She is a Chartered Clinical Psychologist with the Psychological Society of Ireland (C.Clin.Psych, PsSI) and both a full member and secretary to the specialist Division of Psychotherapy within PsSI.
-Dr Smith is Head of Counselling at the University of Limerick Student Counselling and Wellbeing Service.
+She is a Chartered Clinical Psychologist with the Psychological Society of Ireland (C.Clin.Psych, PsSI), a full member and secretary to the specialist Division of Psychotherapy within PsSI, and a fully accredited member of the Irish Association for Humanistic and Integrative Psychotherapy (IAHIP).

 Hi my name is Cíara and I am a Psychotherapist in Oakwood Psychology and Psychotherapy services.
 I am also a support worker for children who have experienced bereavement and separation with the Children’s Grief Centre.
 My initial education is an MA in Peace and Development Studies; which focused on civil rights and social justice.
 However, I soon realised in order for me to be an instrument of change; I only had the power to change myself.